Pingkidong/pcos-streamlit-app/README.md

 ## 🔁 7.
 Cross-Validation

-To verify model robustness, 5-fold cross-validation was performed using recall as the scoring metric.

-Only training data was used.
+To validate this suspicion, 5-fold cross-validation was performed using recall as the scoring metric.
+Only the training data was used to ensure unbiased evaluation.
+Training data split into **5 folds**:
+- 4 folds used for training
+- 1 fold used for validation

+Scoring metric: recall (to prioritize PCOS detection)

 | Fold | Recall |
 |------|--------|